lyteword/chspurgeon-tod/volume-4/psalm-80.md

 **Verse 12.**

-1\.The hedges of the Church.
+1\.
+The hedges of the Church.

-2\.Their removal.
+2\.
+Their removal.

-3\.The deplorable consequences.
+3\.
+The deplorable consequences.

 **Verse 13.** What are the greatest enemies of the Church?
 Where do they come from?
 How shall we defeat them?